GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/14_prefabs.md

 # Instance modifications
 All prefab instances are by default identical, and if you make any changes to the instances any calls to **PrefabUtility::updateFromPrefab()** will discard those changes and update the instance with latest data from the prefab.
 You can choose to break the prefab link by calling **SceneObject::breakPrefabLink()** but in that case you can no longer update the scene object if the source prefab changes.

 The solution for this problem are instance modifications.
-Using this system you can modify prefab instance same as a normal scene object, as long as you call @ref bs::PrefabUtility::recordPrefabDiff "PrefabUtility::recordPrefabDiff()" after.
+Using this system you can modify prefab instance same as a normal scene object, as long as you call @bs::PrefabUtility::recordPrefabDiff after.

 ~~~~~~~~~~~~~{.cpp}
 // Change the material of the prefab instance's renderable